LMUHyperloop/Arduino-Sandbox/README.md

-# LMU Hyperloop Telemetry System
+# LMU Hyperloop Team Arduino Sandbox
-## This repo serves as a consolidated source of all information regarding the LMU Hyperloop Team's Telemetry System
+## This repo serves as a consolidated source of what we have learned working with Arduinos

+### Not competition Code